ASSERT-KTH/slumps/crow/README.md

 # ![Logo](https://en.gravatar.com/userimage/133494879/d7a324075159773e826a7eb397da07d7.png?size=80) CROW

-CROW is a superdiversifier for WASM.
+CROW is a superdiversifier for Wasm.
 The reference explanation is in paper [CROW: Code Diversification for WebAssembly](http://arxiv.org/pdf/2008.07185).

 ```bibtex
 @inproceedings{crow,